 Family Fun at the Fair

-What’s great about the LA County Fair is that is has something for the whole family.
+What’s great about the LA County Fair is that it has something for the whole family.
 No matter how you travel there, whether in a Chevy Blazer or not, I hope you get a chance to experience the fun, rides, games, art show, themed events, animals, and of course the food.

 Sarah Auerswald is the co-Founder of MomsLA.com.